 Oak Shore Green

 A plan of development was presented to the Planning Commission and later to Village Council in 1974.
-Merriman Construction was to preserve as many trees as possible.
-This led to an exhaustive study of the trees in the area and how to preserve them.
-Two other difficulties, parking accommodations and traffic patterns, were cleared.
-Merriman stated that the village was very cooperative in resolving problems and they were treated with more consideration by Bratenahl than many other communities.
+The Planning Commission asked Merriman Construction to preserve as many trees as possible.
+Merriman performed an exhaustive study of the trees on the grounds and how to protect them.
+Two other difficulties, parking accommodations, and traffic patterns were cleared.
+Merriman stated that the village was very cooperative in helping to resolve problems, and they were treated with more consideration by Bratenahl than many other communities.

 The condominiums were built in phases.
 The first phase consisted of four units since the water capacity of the antiquated pipe system could only handle that number.
 After the mains were replaced, the second phase began.
 Phases one and two, units 1 to 16 were nearest to Lake Shore Boulevard.